-Enabling economic growth in South Australia by attracting investment, increasing exports, building global reputation and removing barriers to business.
+Enabling economic growth in South Australia by attracting investment, increasing exports, building the state’s global reputation, and removing barriers to business.

-Trust – We build trust, we promote confidence in each other and our service.
+Trust – We build trust, we promote confidence in each other and our services.

-Can do – We have a ‘can do’ attitude, and are proactive, energetic and positive.
+Can do – We have a ‘can do’ attitude, are proactive, energetic and positive.

 Commercial – We are commercial and customer focused, setting high standards and driving outcomes.